It’s a New Era in Supply Chain: Who Will Succeed?

 Four characteristics of the new healthcare supply chain leader

 In this new transformational leadership role, supply chain leaders must work closely with business stakeholders to redefine traditional business supply chain strategy, integrate supply chain with business processes, rethink strategic priorities, and create new digital capabilities.
 To be successful, today’s healthcare ecosystem supply chain leaders must:

 - Redefine the healthcare ecosystem metrics to focus on orchestrated patient outcomes—not just supply chain speeds and feeds—and surfacing the implications at each healthcare network partner.

 - Work with IT and digital leadership to build enabling technology capabilities that support new, network-based operating models.
 This includes specifics such as deploying a digital network platform to support end-to-end agile supply chain processes; deploying augmented analytics to find and analyze new supply chain trends (not just answering transactional business questions like: How much?
 And how many?); improving product and inventory visibility with internet of things data; and ensuring advanced product security with serialization, track and trace, and recall capabilities that increase patient safety.

 - Create new operating models that scale down operations to support personalized medicine and cell and gene therapies.
 The goal is no longer to build global manufacturing sites to produce millions of tablets for millions of patients.

 - Build and operate digital twin visibility across all elements of the healthcare supply chain system to ensure continuous, real-time visibility from supply to the patient.

 This is a very different set of priorities compared to traditional approaches to supply chain, IT, compliance, and manufacturing leadership community.
 And here’s the most challenging part: These new operating models will require new skills, organizational designs, technology models, and talent.

-Roddy Martin is chief digital strategist at TraceLink.
+Roddy Martin is Chief Digital Transformation Officer at TraceLink.